sfepy/sfepy/doc/developer_guide.rst

      - various small scripts (simple mesh generators, mesh format convertors etc.)
    * - `sfepy/`
-     - the source code including tests
+     - the source code including examples and tests

-New users/developers (after going through the :ref:`sec-tutorial`) should explore the `examples/` directory.
+New users/developers (after going through the :ref:`sec-tutorial`) should explore the `sfepy/examples/` directory.
 For developers, the principal directory is `sfepy/`, which has the following contents:

 .. list-table:: `sfepy/` directory structure.